Some career stuff.

 and on the Broadway show "Cats"

-Since 1988 I have been working exclusively as a stagehand.
+Since 1988 I worked exclusively as a stagehand.

 From 1990 to 1997 I worked on "Phantom